afumchris/aws-bootcamp-cruddur-2023/journal/week8.md

       -  `cdk bootstrap "aws://account_id/your_aws_region"` to prepare your AWS account to use AWS CDK
       -  `cdk synth` to generate synthesized CloudFormation template for your CDK application.
       -  `cdk deploy` to deploy your CDK application and create AWS resources defined in your CDK code.
+      -  `cdk destroy` to remove or destroy the AWS resources that were created by a CDK stack.

 ## Implement Serverless Pipeline